 B. As part of this incentive program, up to ten (10) percent of the eligible employees may convert a part of or all five (5) of their optional days into dollars to pay for degree granting credits.
 Prior written approval from the Vice President for Instruction is required.
 The employee must be enrolled in an accredited college or university degree program.
 The total amount of dollars to any one employee will be no more than the equivalent of forty (40) hours at their current rate of pay.
-Documentation must be received by the Human Resource Development Department no later than August 1 for the prior year.
+Documentation must be received by Human Resources no later than June 30 for the prior year.